6 Beautiful Places to Visit in Niagara-on-the-Lake

 Floral Clock

-Large clock made of flowers in the summertime.
+Large outdoor clock made of flowers.

 Living Water Wayside Chapel